ogcincubator/dev-exercise-template/README.md

 ![Check the output of the GitHub action](./img/github_action.png)

-To submit your work for review by the OGC team, email them[✉️](mailto:training@ogc.org) the URL of your repository.
+To submit your work for review by the OGC team, email them [✉️](mailto:training@ogc.org) the URL of your repository.
 Then go back to the e-learning system to end the course ✅.

 ### Troubleshooting